fr3nch13/cakephp-stats/README.md

 This all revolves around the event listener [`StatsListener`](src/Event/StatsListener.php).

-To use this plugin, you need to extend the `StatsListener`, define your `objects` in it, and register your listener.
+To use this plugin, you need to extend the `StatsListener`, define your `StatsObject` `keys` in it, and register your listener.
 As an example of how to extend the `StatsListener` and define your `objects`.

 See [CakePHP's Event System](https://book.cakephp.org/5/en/core-libraries/events.html#events-system)